cristianoc/arc-agi-2-abstraction-dataset/dsl/README.md

 - `task_log.md` – narrative entries for every processed task, including the DSL sketch, gaps, and new primitive/combinator notes.
 - `task_progress.yaml` – bookkeeping for processed versus yet-to-be-reviewed tasks.
+- `DSL.md` – canonical description of the DSL conventions (typed operations, lambda syntax, validation tools).
-- `check_lambda_types.py` – utility that extracts typed-operation declarations and lambda snippets from each `abstractions.md`, emits typed stubs, and runs `mypy` to spot signature drift.
+- `check_lambda_types.py` – utility that extracts typed-operation declarations and lambda snippets from each `abstractions.md`, emits typed stubs, runs `mypy`, and enforces the DSL/purity rules from the reference.

 The sections below summarise the structure recorded in `dsl_state.yaml`; consult that file for the authoritative list of primitive descriptions.